-- Eyes - Rest your eyes for 5 10 minutes every hour. - Give your eyes regular breaks by looking away from the monitor and focusing on a distant point. - Blink frequently to keep your eyes from drying out. - Display - Keep your display clean. - Keep your head at a higher level than the top edge of the display so your eyes point downward when looking at the middle of the display. - Adjust the display brightness and/or contrast to a comfortable level for enhanced text readability and graphics clarity. - · Eliminate glare and reflections by:
+- Eyes - Rest your eyes for 5-10 minutes for every one hour of using the product. - Give your eyes regular breaks by looking away from the monitor and focusing on a distant point. - Blink frequently to keep your eyes from drying out. - Display - Keep your display clean. - Keep your head at a higher level than the top edge of the display so your eyes point downward when looking at the middle of the display. - Adjust the display brightness and/or contrast to a comfortable level for enhanced text readability and graphics clarity. - Eliminate glare and reflections by: - placing your display in such a way that the side faces the window or any light source, - · minimizing room light by using drapes, shades or blinds, - · using a task light, - · changing the display's viewing angle, - · using a glare-reduction filter,

-- placing your display in such a way that the side faces the window or any light source, - · minimizing room light by using drapes, shades or blinds, - · using a task light, - · changing the display's viewing angle, - · using a glare-reduction filter, - using a display visor, such as a piece of cardboard extended from the display's top front edge. - Avoid adjusting your display to an awkward viewing angle. - Avoid looking at bright light sources for extended periods of time.
+- using a display visor, such as a piece of cardboard extended from the display's top front edge. - · Avoid adjusting your display to an awkward viewing angle. - Avoid looking at bright light sources for extended periods of time.